guido57/LoRa_APRS_Tracker_portal/readme.md

 ![TTGO T-Beam](images/PTT_settings_save.png)

-* Please note that you can save the settings or restore default settings
+* You can save the settings or restore default settings